vircadia/vircadia-native-core/cmake/ports/webrtc/README.md

 ```
 rm -rf third_party/boringssl
 ```
 This will break several other dependencies, so they need to be updated to use the system OpenSSL library instead of BoringSSL.
 The commands below that generate build configurations will give errors for relevant third party sub projects.
-Each of these has a BUILD.gn file in it's root, this is configuration file that specifies dependency on boringssl in arrays called `deps` with a path string `//third_party/boringssl`.
+Each of these has a BUILD.gn file in its root, this is configuration file that specifies dependency on boringssl in arrays called `deps` with a path string `//third_party/boringssl`.
 All those need to be removed.
 Additionally under `config("<projectname>_config")` OpenSSL libraries linkage parameters need to be added, these are specified in another array called `libs`, that should include `"ssl", "crypto"` to link against libssl and libcrypto.
 In version 5387 affected third party projects are `grpc` and `libsrtp`, and necessary modification are available in a diff format [here](./linux/patches/5387/replace_boringssl.diff).

 #### Building the library